back to blog

 Given that we want to deliver a certain outcome from an investment or project the finance text books tell you that the number one control is “budgeting”.
 The process by which we forecast, review and thus control and improve.

-The forecast bit is where we anticipate likely income, expense, asset movements and funding for a period.
-We then periodically review actual performance against this projection and seek to understand where the variances have comes from and is that an ongoing variance (possibly misunderstood in the budget setting) or a irregularity (caused by an event not envisaged when the budget was set).
+The forecast bit is where we anticipate likely changes to the environment affecting income, expense, asset movements or maybe funding.
+We periodically review actual performance against our projection and seek to understand where the variances.
 This circular and iterative stage of the process gives improvement in our understanding of performance and improvement in control.

-We were very pleased that this got an increased profile in our view in the word of the year choice made by the nice people at Cambridge Dictionary where the word “manifest” got a refreshed and more current definition as follows:
+We were very pleased that this got an increased profile in the 2024 word of the year choice made by the nice people at Cambridge Dictionary.
+The word “manifest” got a refreshed and more current definition as follows:

 “to use methods such as visualization (= picturing something in your mind) and affirmation (= repeating positive phrases) to help you imagine achieving something you want, in the belief that doing so will make it more likely to happen”